Transposition Table

 Address Calculation

 The index is not based on the entire hash key because this is usually a 64-bit number, and with current hardware limitations, no hash table can be large enough to accommodate it.
-Therefor to calculate the address or index requires signature modulo number of entries, for power of two sized tables, the lower part of the hash key, masked by an 'and'-instruction accordantly.
+Therefore calculating the address or index requires a signature modulo a number of entries, for the power of two sized tables, the lower part of the hash key, masked by an 'and'-instruction accordantly.

 Collisions

-The surjective mapping from chess positions to a signature and an even more denser index range implies collisions, different positions share same entries, for two different reasons, hopefully rare ambiguous keys (type-1 errors), or regularly ambiguous indices (type-2 errors).
+The surjective mapping from chess positions to a signature and an, even more, denser index range implies collisions, different positions share the same entries, for two different reasons, hopefully, rare ambiguous keys (type-1 errors), or regularly ambiguous indices (type-2 errors).

 Cardinalities

-The typical cardinalities of positions and signatures inside the search, reflects the likelihood of collisions:
+The typical cardinalities of positions and signatures inside the search reflect the likelihood of collisions:

 Cardinalities of positions and signatures #